apprunjs/apprun-docs/docs/cli-in-console.md

 #How is it made?

-It is relatively easy to create a CLI in the console than to create a dev-tool as the browser extension.
-It is based on the JavaScript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+The CLI uses JavaScript [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

 We create the *_apprun* function in the *window* object.